rostools/r-cubed-intro/CONTRIBUTING.md

 # Want to contribute?
 Great! :tada:

-There are a few ways that you can contribute:
+There are a few ways in which you can contribute:

-- Participating in the discussions on Issues.
+- Participating in the discussions on issues.
 - Adding to lesson material.
 - Instructing a lesson.
 - Helping during the course.